arbelatech/arganoArbelaCare/README.md

 ### Download and Pack the Solution
 1. Download from the solution from GitHub
-2. Use the Power Apps CLI tool to pack the unpacked solution within the source directory.
+2. Use the Power Apps CLI tool to pack the unpacked solution within the "source" directory.
 3. Use the produced Solution Zip file to import to your target environment.

 ### Install Solution